They Fell In Love Helping Drug Users. But Fear Kept Him From Helping Himself

 Experts say it's difficult to draw any comprehensive picture about the availability of medication for opioid addiction in the parole and probation system.

-The limited amount of research suggests medication-assisted treatment is significantly underused.
+The limited amount of research suggests that medication-assisted treatment is significantly underused.

-"It's hard to quantify because there are such a large number of individuals under community supervision in different jurisdictions," says Michael Gordon, a senior research scientist at the Friend's Research Institute, which is based in Baltimore.
+"It's hard to quantify because there are such a large number of individuals under community supervision in different jurisdictions," says Michael Gordon, a senior research scientist at the Friends Research Institute, which is based in Baltimore.

-A national survey published in 2013 found that about half of drug courts did not allow methadone or other evidence-based medications to treat opioid use disorder.
+A national survey published in 2013 found that about half of drug courts did not allow methadone or other evidence-based medications used to treat opioid use disorder.

 A more recent study of probation and parole agencies in Illinois reported that about a third had regulations preventing the use of medications for opioid use disorder.
 Researchers found the most common barrier for those on probation or parole "was lack of experience by medical personnel."